Idalia strengthens and is now predicted to hit Florida as a Category 4 hurricane

 Hurricane Idalia continued to intensify late Tuesday as forecasters raised the anticipated strength of the storm when it makes landfall on Florida's Gulf Coast.

 In its latest advisory at 11 p.m.
-ET, the National Hurricane Center said the storm remained a Category 2 hurricane with winds of 110 mph.
+ET, the National Hurricane Center said the storm was 125 miles west of Tampa in the Gulf of Mexico and remained a Category 2 hurricane with winds of 110 mph.
 That's 1 mph shy of "major" Category 3 status.
 The NHC said Idalia is now forecasted to be at Category 4 strength at landfall on Wednesday with winds of at least 130 mph.

 Additionally, forecasters again increased the storm surge potential to as high as 16 feet from the Wakulla/Jefferson County line to Yankeetown, Fla.